PDQ Deploy and PDQ Inventory require both console and target computers have certain firewall ports open.

 - PDQ products ping the Fully Qualified Domain Name (FQDN) of a target or console machine to determine if it is online.

-Central Server can automatically create a Windows Firewall rule on the PDQ instance running in Server Mode.
+Central Server can automatically create a Windows Firewall rule on the PDQ console running in Server Mode.
 The following is from the initial setup and is also available post-install via Options > Central Server, Change Settings.
+This is the window in PDQ Deploy (Inventory is nearly identical).

 netsh advfirewall firewall add rule name="PDQ Deploy" dir=in action=allow program="C:\Program Files[ (x86)]\Admin Arsenal\PDQ Deploy\PDQDeployService.exe" enable=yes localport=6336 remoteport=6336 protocol=tcp profile=[domain|private]